 So doing less, in a creative project, and providing less material, can actually make it better.
 It allows more space for people to think, and to dream.
 As a creator, we feel responsible for entertaining or engaging people fully, and so we try to give maximum value by providing as much as possible.
 But as a person experiencing creative work, you probably don’t really want it to be ‘full on’ and maximally imposing.
 That’s good and exciting sometimes, or in particular shards.
 But not all the time.
 This is worth remembering.

 [And the book goes on.
-If you liked this you might like to read the whole Creativity book when it comes out!]
+If you liked this you might like to read the whole Creativity book!]